Reading the Rules

 These icebreakers are designed to be used at any point in the design process, when teams are just starting out, or right before they put the final touches on their final solution.
 Using activities like these will help you understand and remember the complex parts of the design criteria and constraints.

-- Choose one icebreaker to try when you introduce the Rules.
+- Beginning the Challenge: Choose one icebreaker to play when you introduce the Rules.

 - Play as a team and then reflect on what everyone learned about the Rules.

-- Try out different icebreakers during your team’s meetings to help everyone understand the details of the Rules.
+- Middle of the Challenge: Try out different icebreakers during your team’s meetings to help everyone understand the details of the Rules.

-- Remember, once a team thinks they have a final design, it’s important to review the Rules to make sure it meets all of the criteria and constraints.
+- End of the Challenge: Once a team thinks they have a final design, it’s important to review the Rules to make sure their solution meets all of the criteria and constraints.

 Reading the Rules Icebreakers